-PECOMM ENDATIONS (ATH EDITION) COMPLY EXPLANATION RECOMMENDATIONS (4 TH EDITION) Recommendation 3.4 A listed entity should: (a) have and disclose an anti-bribery and corruption policy; and (b) ensure that the board or committee of the board is informed of any material breaches of that policy.
+PECOMM ENDATIONS (ATH EDITION) COMPLY EVEL ANATION RECOMMENDATIONS (4 TH EDITION) Recommendation 3.4 A listed entity should: (a) have and disclose an anti-bribery and corruption policy; and (b) ensure that the board or committee of the board is informed of any material breaches of that policy.
 YES The Company's Anti-Bribery and Corruption Policy (which forms part of the Corporate Governance Plan) is available on the Company's website.
 Any actual or suspected breach of the Anti-Bribery and Corruption Policy must be reported to the Company Secretary or the CEO/Managing Director (if applicable).
 Reports can also be made in accordance with the Whistleblower Policy.
-PRINCIPL E 4: SAFEGUARD INTEGRITY IN FINANC IAL REPORTING The board (a) have a (i) (ii) and dis (iii) (iv) (v) (b) if it comming roces independent including appoint external of a listed entity should: an audit committee which: has at least three members, all of whom are non- executive directors and a majority of whom are independent directors; and is chaired by an independent director, who is not the chair of the board, sclose: the charter of the committee; the relevant qualifications and experience of the members of the committee; and in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or does not have an audit ittee, disclose that fact and the esses it employs that endently verify and safeguard egrity of its corporate reporting, ng the processes for the all auditor and the rotation of dit engagement partner.
+PRINCIPL .E 4: SAFEGUARD INTEGRITY ' IN FINANC , The board (a) have a (i) (ii) and dia (iii) (iv) (v) (b) if it comming roces independent including appoing extern endation 4.1 of a listed entity should: an audit committee which: has at least three members, all of whom are non- executive directors and a majority of whom are independent directors; and is chaired by an independent director, who is not the chair of the board, sclose: the charter of the committee; the relevant qualifications and experience of the members of the committee; and in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or does not have an audit ittee, disclose that fact and the sees it employs that endently verify and safeguard egrity of its corporate reporting, ing the processes for the al auditor and the rotation of dit engagement partner.
 PARTIALLY (a) The Company has a Risk and Audit Committee.
 The Company's Corporate Governance Plan contains a Risk and Audit Committee Charter that provides that the Risk and Audit Committee must comprise at least two members, all of whom must be independent Directors, and which must be chaired by an independent Director who is not the Chair.
 The members of the Risk and Audit Committee, their relevant qualification and experience, the number of times the committee meets during each financial year, and the individual attendances of the members, will be disclosed in the Annual Report.
 The majority of members of the Risk and Audit Committee will not be independent.
-Recomme The board it approv statements from its CE in their op endation 4.2 of a listed entity should, before YES The Company's Risk and Audit Committee Charter requires the CEO and CFO (or, if none, the person(s) fulfilling those functions) to provide a sign off on these terms.
+Recommendation 4.2 The board of a listed entity should, before it approves the entity's financial statements for a financial period, receive from its CEO and CFO a declaration that, in their opinion, the financial records of the entity have been properly maintained YES The Company's Risk and Audit Committee Charter requires the CEO and CFO (or, if none, the person(s) fulfilling those functions) to provide a sign off on these terms.